Kia XCeed review - Engines, performance and drive

 This softer edge means the XCeed is actually better to drive than the Ceed hatch.
 It’s more comfortable and relaxing to drive, with fewer lumps and bumps transmitted into the cabin.
 There’s a little more body roll in corners versus the standard car, but this means the XCeed is a little easier to read when driving quickly.
 The unchanged electric power steering system remains accurate and well-weighted.

 Minus points are awarded for the XCeed’s gearboxes.
-The same six-speed manual and seven-speed dual-clutch automatic as found in the Ceed feature here, but neither is particularly impressive.
+The same six-speed manual and seven-speed dual-clutch automatic as found in the Ceed feature here, but neither is particularly impressive, while the new XCeed PHEV version uses a six-speed DCT 'box.

 Our preferred option is the manual, but it feels clunky and can’t match the Mazda CX-30’s excellent shift.
 The dual-clutch gearbox, meanwhile, is lazy in its operation; it’s worth saving £1,000 or so and sticking with the manual unless you really need an automatic.